surgical-vision/COMP0246_Labs/final_lab/README.md

 ```

-### Part 2
+### Part 1.b
 For this part of the lab we will use the jacobian implementation from your earlier work to calculate inverse kinematics and trajectories.

-#### 1.a
+#### 1.b
 The file `plan_trajectory.py` has many TODO items for you to implement.
 At a high level we are taking in target positions in joint angles, we need to calculate cartesian poses of the end effector, split these into checkpoints using decoupling techniques, and then publishing a trajectory of these checkpoints.
-Once you have implmeneted these methods you can visualize your work by using:
+Once you have implmented these methods you can visualize your work by using:

 ```
 ros2 launch youbot_kinematics bringup.launch.py